dgraph-io/dgraph/wiki/content/deploy/index.md

 ## More about Dgraph

-On its http port, a running Dgraph instance exposes a number of admin endpoints.
+On its HTTP port, a Dgraph Alpha exposes a number of admin endpoints.

-* `/` Browser UI and query visualization.
-* `/health` HTTP status code 200 and "OK" message if worker is running, HTTP 503 otherwise.
+* `/health` returns HTTP status code 200 and an "OK" message if the worker is running, HTTP 503 otherwise.
-* `/admin/shutdown` [shutdown]({{< relref "#shutdown">}}) a node.
+* `/admin/shutdown` initiates a proper [shutdown]({{< relref "#shutdown">}}) of the Alpha.
-* `/admin/export` take a running [export]({{< relref "#export">}}).
+* `/admin/export` initiates a data [export]({{< relref "#export">}}).

-By default the server listens on `localhost` (the loopback address only accessible from the same machine).
+By default the Alpha listens on `localhost` for admin actions (the loopback address only accessible from the same machine).
 The `--bindall=true` option binds to `0.0.0.0` and thus allows external connections.

 {{% notice "tip" %}}Set max file descriptors to a high value like 10000 if you are going to load a lot of data.{{% /notice %}}

 ## More about Dgraph Zero

 Dgraph Zero controls the Dgraph cluster.
-It automatically moves data between different Dgraph alpha instances based on the size of the data served by each server instance.
+It automatically moves data between different Dgraph Alpha instances based on the size of the data served by each Alpha instance.

-It is mandatory to run atleast one `dgraph zero` node before running any `dgraph alpha`.
+It is mandatory to run at least one `dgraph zero` node before running any `dgraph alpha`.
 Options present for `dgraph zero` can be seen by running `dgraph zero --help`.

 * Zero stores information about the cluster.
 * `--replicas` is the option that controls the replication factor. (i.e. number of replicas per data shard, including the original shard)
-* Whenever a new machine is brought up it is assigned a group based on replication factor.
-If replication factor is 1 then each server node will serve different group.
-If replication factor is 2 and you launch 4 machines then first two machines would server group 1 and next two machines would server group 2.
+* When a new Alpha joins the cluster, it is assigned a group based on the replication factor.
+If the replication factor is 1 then each Alpha node will serve different group.
+If replication factor is 2 and you launch 4 Alphas, then first two Alphas would serve group 1 and next two machines would serve group 2.
 * Zero also monitors the space occupied by predicates in each group and moves them around to rebalance the cluster.

-Like Dgraph, Zero also exposes HTTP on 6080 (+ any `--port_offset`).
+Like Alpha, Zero also exposes HTTP on 6080 (+ any `--port_offset`).
 You can query it to see useful information, like the following:

 * `/state` Information about the nodes that are part of the cluster.
 Also contains information about